The Winter Assault

 A small crowd quickly gathered around the opened portal, some brandishing weapons, some peering into the store room with curiosity.
 Standing in the middle of the room was the acolyte, a dropped sack of flour lying by her feet, a surprised look on her face.
 Across the room from her stood a conspicuously naked mouse morph, strange in the coat of blue, white and orange feathers covering his body, smiling a little embarrassedly as he looked upon his discoverers.

 "Uh, could someone get me a robe?
-It is a might chill in here, even with the feathers," he said with a weak chuckle, reaching down to pick up the forgotten flour.
+It is a might chilly in here, even with the feathers," he said with a weak chuckle, reaching down to pick up the forgotten flour.
 "Now, I don't suppose that you need any help in the kitchens?"

-The hall was a shambles.
+The hall was in shambles.
 When they had first been brought through on the way to Long Hall it had been a large empty room, now it was a battlefield.
 At least it had been one.
 Dead bodies lay scattered everywhere, amidst wreckage and debris.
 Most of the dead were Lutins but a few were Keepers.

 Along with a score of other people the two mercenaries sorted the dead.
 The bodies of Keepers were carefully removed and taken away to be buried.
 The Lutins were piled onto a cart.
 When the cart was full it was taken to an outside courtyard and the contents burned.

-Ferwig searched the body of Lutin most of whose stomach had been ripped open.
+Ferwig searched the body of a Lutin, most of whose stomach had been ripped open.
 He found a dozen coins of a different sorts, and a gold candlestick.
 He casually tossed them into a pile with the other items they had found.
 The Lutin also had a dagger and a short sword.
 Both weapons were of good quality and obviously not made by the Lutins.
 He removed the scabbard for the dagger from the Lutins belt and calmly attached it to his own.

 “Stealing from the dead?”
 Teria asked.